RapTho/elasticsearch-tutorials/lab-3.md

 }
 ```

 In [lab 4](./lab-4.md) we will learn how to fix this issue with `nested` data.
-For now, lets play around with updates.
+For now, let's play around with updates.
 First, add a new book to the index.

 ```
 PUT /books4/_doc/5